- Articles: A Perfect Universe, Forbes, Dec 16, 2016

-We’ve been exploring the issue since our December 2011 high school geometry class when we mapped the universe using base-2 notation.
-Kees Boeke used base-10 We would love to hear your comments! https://81018.com/chart
+We’ve been exploring the issue since our December 2011 when our high school geometry class mapped the universe using base-2 notation.
+Kees Boeke used base-10.
+We would love to hear your comments! https://81018.com/chart

 We are still trying to figure out if we are wrong, and if so, how?

 “Are The Smallest Particles Of All Truly Fundamental?”

 “The most important thing you should take away from this question — of whether truly fundamental particles exist or not — is that everything we know in science is only provisional.
 There is nothing that we know so well or so solidly that it is immutable.
 All of our scientific knowledge is merely the best approximation of reality that we’ve been able to construct at present.
 The theories that best describe our Universe might explain all the phenomena we can observe, they might make new, powerful, testable predictions, and they might even be unchallenged by any alternatives we know of at present.

 “But that does not mean they are correct in any absolute sense.
 Science is always seeking to collect more data, explore new territory and scenarios, and to revise itself if ever a conflict arises.
 The particles we know of look fundamental today, but that’s no guarantee that nature will continue to indicate the existence of fundamental particles the deeper we learn to look.”